Amey-Thakur/MANAGEMENT-INFORMATION-SYSTEM/README.md

 > Complete Final Year Computer Engineering syllabus document from the University of Mumbai, including detailed course outcomes, assessment criteria, and module specifications for MIS.

 > [!IMPORTANT]
-> Always verify the latest syllabus details with the official University of Mumbai website.
+> Always verify the latest syllabus details with the official University of Mumbai website, as curriculum updates may occur after this repository's archival date.

 ---